-it’s not every day you come across a hotel in the city you live and want to immediately book a night’s stay, but having stumbled upon the northern quarter’s newest hotel establishment a few weeks ago i’ve been gushing to anyone and everyone about how stunning it’s slick interior and stylish accents are, as well as how delectable the cocktail menu is!
+Having stumbled upon the Northern Quarter’s newest hotel establishment a few weeks ago though, I’ve been gushing to anyone and everyone about how stunning it’s slick interior and stylish accents are, as well as how delectable the cocktail menu is!

-launched in late january, the cow hollow hotel has been designed and developed by husband and wife duo mujtaba and amelia rana to offer both beauty and affordability right in the heart of the city, and you can tell that from start to finish its been a true labour of love incorporating local and historical influences into the space. from the restored original features (think high ceilings, exposed oak beams, carrara marble fireplaces and walnut sash windows) to the artwork commissioned by local artists, the boutique hotel tells a story true to its northern roots and warehouse heritage.
+Launched in late January, the Cow Hollow Hotel has been designed and developed by husband and wife duo Mujtaba and Amelia Rana to offer both beauty and affordability right in the heart of the city.
+You can tell that from start to finish its been a true labour of love incorporating local and historical influences into the space.
+From the restored original features (think high ceilings, exposed oak beams, carrara marble fireplaces and walnut sash windows) to the artwork commissioned by local artists, this boutique hotel tells a story true to its Northern roots and warehouse heritage.

-muj’s family have lived in manchester for nearly 25 years, and while he’s spent a large portion of his life living in london and asia, manchester has always felt like home to him. there was only ever going to be one part of the city that really matched up with the style of the hotel he’d envisioned creating, making the vibrant and eclectic northern quarter was the natural choice for the development. “i walked around the area for about 4 days,” he told me, “down every single street and alleyway, until i’d found a shortlist of empty/derelict buildings that had the right potential, and then spent a few weeks finding out who owned them – and more importantly, who wanted to sell them to me!”
+Muj’s family have lived in Manchester for nearly 25 years, and while he’s spent a large portion of his life living in London and Asia, Manchester has always felt like home to him.
+There was only ever going to be one part of the city that really matched up with the style of the hotel he’d envisioned creating, making the vibrant and eclectic Northern Quarter the natural choice for the development.
+“I walked around the area for about 4 days,” he told me, “down every single street and alleyway, until I’d found a shortlist of empty/derelict buildings that had the right potential, and then spent a few weeks finding out who owned them – and more importantly, who wanted to sell them to me!”

-architecturally muj and amelia were limited in their scope for redevelopment, as the project fell into the bracket of renovation and the handsome red-brick building itself sits within the stevenson square conservation zone. “we spent an inordinate amount of time and money stripping back the building to get to the underlying framework,” muj says, “revealing 2 inch thick oak floorboards, huge beams and 150-year old brickwork.” the couple then spent time meticulously selecting the materials that would not only complement these bare bones in terms of colour and warmth, but also give the hotel the touch of old-world glamour they desired for the space, something which muj believes has been missing in a lot of recent restaurant, bar and hotel developments in this part of the city.
+The couple then spent time meticulously selecting the materials that would not only complement these bare bones in terms of colour and warmth, but also give the hotel the touch of old-world glamour they desired for the space, something which Muj believes has been missing in a lot of recent restaurant, bar and hotel developments in this part of the city.

-of course we (that is, lovely rebecca cohen and i) had to sample as many of the options on the menu that a snowy thursday evening would permit (so, all bar a couple!). perched up at the bar we indulged in everything from taste of the tropics’ captain muj’s mai tai to the perfect after-dinner tipple, the caramelpresso martini. and let me tell you, once you’ve tried salted caramel syrup in your espresso martini there is no.going.back.. !
+Perched up at the bar we indulged in everything from taste of the tropics’ Captain Muj’s Mai Tai to the perfect after-dinner tipple, the Caramelpresso Martini.
+And let me tell you, once you’ve tried salted caramel syrup in your espresso martini there is no.going.back!

-all photography – bar final four images – © cow hollow hotel, used with permission. last four images © fabric of my life.
+All photography – bar final four images – © Cow Hollow Hotel, used with permission.
+Last four images © Kate Baxter.